mmijjum/Production_Rates_Calculator/README.md

 The code that estimates production rates and creates the figures for the manuscript will be included in the Jupyter notebooks within this folder.

--Notebook 1: The code that estimates production rates.
+*Notebook 1: The code that estimates production rates.
--Notebook 2: The code that recreates the figures from the manuscript.
+*Notebook 2: The code that recreates the figures from the manuscript.
--Notebook 3: abcd xyz
+*Notebook 3: abcd xyz

 You can try a preview of the code here (link needs updating):